Malay Bhowmick: Role of Democratic Movement

 In addition to his active participation in the Mass Revolt in 1969 and the liberation war in 1971, Bhowmick had an undeniable role in the mass movements against autocracy in 1990 and 1996.

 In 1993, when cultural activities were banned at the University of Rajshahi, Malay Bhowmick did not hesitate to protest.
 This then subjected him to torture by the police.
 In 1996, under the dynamic leadership of Bhowmick, Anushilan Nattadal, Udichi Rajshahi Zila Sangsad and Rajshahi Theatre jointly formed ‘Janatar Moncho’.
 The satirical script he wrote to recognize the manipulative election of the government of the time, was enacted at this very stage.

 On 24 August 2007, Malay Bhowmick protested against the government's anti-human rights activities.
 As a repercussion of this protest, special forces of the Army backed up by the caretaker government arrested him along with few other teachers of Rajshahi and Dhaka University.
 Upon remanding him, they tortured him and sent him to jail.
 In the face of intense mobilization, the then caretaker government was forced to release him from jail on 25 December 2007; he was later proven innocent by the court.
 He has also played a significant role in the construction of Teachers Students Cultural Centre (TSCC) and opening of Theatre and Music Department of Rajshahi University.

 Awards and honors

 Malay Bhowmick has been awarded the Bangla Academy Award in 2017 for his contribution to Bengali literature.
 In 2020, he was awarded for the 'Shilpakala Padak', provided by Bangladesh Shilpakala Academy.
 He was also awarded the ‘Medal of Drama Activist’ by Lok Natyadal, Dhaka in 1992.
 Other recognitions include the ‘Munir Chowdhury Award’ in 2008, the ‘Aranyak Dipu Smriti Padak’ in 2009 by the Aranyak Natyadal and 'Akshay Kumar Maitreya Honors' in 2021.
+In 2023, he received the 'Shaheed Mir Quayyum Bir MuktiJoddha Award-2023', bestowed upon him by the authorities of Shahid Mir Abdul Quayyum International Dormitory, University of Rajshahi.

 He addresses the audience as a guest speaker at the ‘World Theater Day’ organized in coordination of the International Theater Institute Bangladesh Center and Bangladesh Group Theater Federation on 25 March 2008.
 His drama ‘Uttarkhona’ is now included in the syllabus of the Theatre Department at Rabindra Bharati University, India.